Mampenda/Multiprogramming/README.md

 studied extensively, and remains of interest since most concurrent programs have critical sections of code.
 Now we will define the problem and develop a coarse grained solution.

-In the critical section problem we have `N` processes, and they repeatedly executes a critical and then a non-critical section of code.
+In the critical section problem we have `n` processes, and they repeatedly executes a critical and then a non-critical section of code.
 The critical is proceeded by an entry protocol and followed by an exit protocol, thus we can write it as follows:
 ```